Lakshana1100/AndroidSecurityFramework/SecurityFramework/README.md

 1. Place Your JAR File: First, ensure that your SecurityFramework.jar is accessible to your new project.
 You can place it within your project's directory structure in a folder like lib or libs. <br>
 2. Example - create a lib folder in your project root and place the JAR there.

-3. Configure Build Path in IDE: Example : Visual Studio Open your project in Visual Studio.
+3. Configure Build Path in IDE: Example : Visual Studio <br>
+Open your project in Visual Studio. <br>
-Select Properties from the menu options.
+Select Properties from the menu options. <br>
-Go to Java Build Path on the left/availble panel.
+Go to Java Build Path on the left/availble panel. <br>
-Click on the Libraries tab.
+Click on the Libraries tab. <br>
-Click Add JARs or Add External JARs (depending on where you placed your JAR file).
+Click Add JARs or Add External JARs (depending on where you placed your JAR file). <br>
-Navigate to where you saved your SecurityFramework.jar, select it, and click OK to add it to your project.
+Navigate to where you saved your SecurityFramework.jar, select it, and click OK to add it to your project. <br>
 Click Apply and Close to save the changes.

 4. Use the Library in Your Application :

 Import Classes - In any Java file where you want to use functionalities from your library, import the necessary classes. <br>
 Example:

-import LaksSecurity.EncryptionModule;
+import LaksSecurity.EncryptionModule; <br>
 import LaksSecurity.AuthorizationModule;

 Call Library Methods - Now you can instantiate objects or call static methods provided by your library. <br>
 Example:

-// Encryption code exists here
+// Encryption code exists here <br>
-SecretKey key = EncryptionModule.generateKey();
+SecretKey key = EncryptionModule.generateKey(); <br>
-byte[] encryptedData = EncryptionModule.encryptData("Hello, World!", key);
+byte[] encryptedData = EncryptionModule.encryptData("Hello, World!", key); <br>

-Commands to execute this project :
+Commands to execute this project : <br>
-To compile - javac -d bin src/*.java
+To compile - javac -d bin src/*.java <br>
 To run - java App